pingcap/docs/tidb-configuration-file.md

 >
 > Starting from v8.1.0, the telemetry feature in TiDB is removed, and this configuration item is no longer functional.
 It is retained solely for compatibility with earlier versions.

-- Before v8.1.0, this configuration item controls whether to enable telemetry collection in a TiDB instance
+- Before v8.1.0, this configuration item controls whether to enable telemetry collection in a TiDB instance.
 - Default value: `false`

 ### `deprecate-integer-display-length`